nakotw/CIS-Microsoft-Intune-for-Windows-11-v4.0.0-L1/README.md

 Please ensure your contributions align with the project's purpose of assessing against the specified CIS Benchmark.

-## 📄 License

-This project is licensed under the [MIT License](LICENSE) - see the LICENSE file for details. <!-- TODO: Verify or add a LICENSE file -->

 ## 🙏 Acknowledgments

 -   **Center for Internet Security (CIS):** For providing the industry-standard security benchmarks that this script is based upon.